‘World’s Sexiest DJ’ Nata Lee Sizzles In White Sports Bra & Matching Underwear

 On Tuesday, the “World’s Sexiest DJ” Nata Lee made the workweek a little more exciting by sharing a sizzling snap with her 2.3 million Instagram followers.

 The photo shows the Russian model sitting on a white bar stool at her kitchen island.
-A life-sized bust of the character Kratos from the video game franchise God of War can be seen in the background.
+A life-size bust of the character Kratos from the video game franchise God of War can be seen in the background.

 The blond bombshell posed with her knees bent and her bare feet on the seat.
 She gazed seductively into the camera, with her mouth slightly open.